jingxixu/lis-work/work_log.md

 - [X] finish homework 3 ([pdf](proof/proof.pdf))
 - [X] implement my own distance function.
 Given 2 configurations, first calculate the corresponding end-effector positions in workspace and then use the euclidean distance between 2 positions as the distance of the two configurations.
 Run RRT using each distance metric for 10 times (with max iteration 200) and the results are shown as follows ([code](https://github.com/jingxixu/Kitchen3D))
   - Euclidean distance in the workspace used as a metric for RRT algorithm

     | exp no. |   1   |   2  |   3   |   4   |   5   |   6  |   7   |   8   |   9  |   10   |
     |:-------:|:-----:|:----:|:-----:|:-----:|:-----:|:----:|:-----:|:-----:|:----:|:------:|
     | time(s) | 91.47 | 5.09 | 12.79 | 48.91 | 10.20 | fail | 21.73 | 11.23 | 9.59 | 133.12 |

   - Euclidean distance used in configuration space

     | exp no. |   1  |   2  |   3  |   4  |   5  |   6  |   7   |   8   |   9  |  10  |
     |:-------:|:----:|:----:|:----:|:----:|:----:|:----:|:-----:|:-----:|:----:|:----:|
     | time(s) | fail | fail | fail | fail | fail | fail | 37.36 | 19.30 | fail | fail |

   - demo of how fast RRT with new distance metric can find a path.
 <p align="center">
   <img src="gifs/my_distance.gif", height="200"> &emsp;
   <img src="gifs/execute_my_dist.gif", height="200">
 </p>

+__June 19 - June 22__
+- [X] Literature review on PDDL/STRIP Stream.
+Read Caelan's paper [Sampling-Based Methods for Factored Task and Motion Planning](https://arxiv.org/abs/1801.00680) (arXiv version)
+- [X] Create a new work space on Ariadne and manage to run Caelan's [mudfish](https://github.mit.edu/caelan/mudfish) code, while using Nishad's virtual environment for python dependencies.
+- [X] Read and try to understand [mudfish](https://github.mit.edu/caelan/mudfish) code
+  - goal is to figure out where to access belief information about the world and how mudfish uses those perception information to develop reactive motions

+# Week 4
+__June 25 - June 27__
+- [X] Help Kevin on the PR2 simulation in pybullet to fix the penetration problems
+  - the solution to the penetration problem is to change the properties of block (specifically the `softness` property)

+__June 28 - June 29__

+# Week 5
+__July 2 - July 6__